Council on Clinical Information Technology (COCIT)

 COCIT is led by an 11-member Executive Committee.
 All Executive Committee members are elected by the membership of the council.
 The Chair is chosen by the Executive Committee from among its members.
 The AAP Board of Directors does not need to review individual nominees.

-- Joseph H. Schneider, MD, MBA, FAAP – Immediate Past Chairperson
+- Mark Del Beccaro MD, FAAP – Immediate Past Chairperson

 - Eric Beyer, MD FAAP